Yokubjon-J/useMemo-memo-shallowcopy/README.md

 This mini JavaScript (in ReactJS) project is, in my mind, very important despite it's being extremely tiny and without any visual appeal.

-The main lesson here is about shallow copying.
+The main lesson here is about shallow equality.
 On line 12 (commented out) and 13 in App.jsx, there are 2 versions of a person object: the former is a plain object but right now it will remain useless being commented out; in the latter version, it is memoized by being passed to useMemo.
 This memoized version of person object is in turn passed to Profile component which is memoized by memo().